Kansas Climate Is One of the Worst Environments for Leather Car Interiors

 The Vehicles I See Most Often for Leather Conditioning in Johnson County

 Olathe and Lenexa skew toward midsize SUV leather: Honda Pilot, Toyota Highlander, Ford Explorer, Chevrolet Tahoe with leather packages, and RAM 1500 crew cab trucks with leather seats.
-These vehicles see heavy daily use — school drop-off, commuting, weekend activities — and their leather seats accumulate body oils, sunscreen, and cosmetic residue that must be cleaned before conditioning.
-Applying conditioner over built-up contamination seals the contamination into the leather and produces a result that looks clean but is not.
+These vehicles see heavy daily use, school drop-off, commuting, weekend activities, and their leather seats accumulate body oils, sunscreen, and cosmetic residue that must be cleaned before conditioning.

 The Process: Clean First, Then Condition

-The correct process begins with steam cleaning all leather surfaces at controlled temperature and pressure — hot enough to dissolve built-up residue, controlled enough not to damage the leather.
+The correct process begins with steam cleaning all leather surfaces at controlled temperature and pressure, hot enough to dissolve built-up residue, controlled enough not to damage the leather.
 After steaming, I use a leather-specific cleaner applied with a soft-bristle brush to lift remaining contamination from the pores and grain of the leather.
-The leather is then wiped clean and allowed to normalize.

 I am based in De Soto and serve all of Johnson County without travel fees.
 If you have a question about your specific vehicle's leather type or condition, text a photo of the interior to 913-391-1868 before booking and I will give you an accurate assessment of what the leather needs and what the result will be.